brandonsean08/setflix/README.md

 - Firebase (Authentication/ storing of Movie/Series data)
 - Jest (Testing framework)

 The web app is fully responsive and can be used on any device.

+Please sign up and have a browse :)

-Have a look here:
+Have a look here: https://setflix-96f6b.web.app/